Psychology Thesis Guidelines: Fall 2019 – Summer 2020

 Students are encouraged to work closely with a faculty member’s research program for their thesis project.
 The Graduate Office has a list of faculty research interests and on-going projects.
 This document is updated at the beginning of each Fall semester, and is published via the department web site.
 The MAPR Seminar PSY 696 has been revised to strengthen its thesis component.

 If you are unsure about a project or about the format of the written materials, previous theses are available via the University Library, through a database.
 Links to abstracts and full text on the database are listed on the department web site by program: MAPR, MSHF, MSIO.
 Some recent full text theses may be viewed and printed via the database (access to full text is available to current students).
-However, keep in mind that formatting requirements may have changed – please defer to the University Style and Format Guidelines for Theses, Project Reports and Dissertations, available on-line via the campus library (it is formatted as a visual example of the required style – minus the headers and footers).
+However, keep in mind that formatting requirements may have changed – please defer to the Format Manual for Theses and Dissertations, available on-line via the campus library (it is formatted as a visual example of the required style – minus the headers and footers).
+New University Format Guidelines beginning Spring 2019.

 Enrollment in Thesis Units